Słuchaj i czytaj kiedy chcesz

 In Finding Order in Nature Paul Farber traces the development of the naturalist tradition since the Enlightenment and considers its relationship to other research areas in the life sciences.
 Written for the general reader and student alike, the volume explores the adventures of early naturalists, the ideas that lay behind classification systems, the development of museums and zoos, and the range of motives that led collectors to collect.
 Farber also explores the importance of sociocultural contexts, institutional settings, and government funding in the story of this durable discipline.

-“The history of natural history can rarely have been as succinctly told as in Paul Lawrence Farber’s 129-page Finding Order in Nature.
-From the intellectual revolutions of Linnaeus and Darwin through the Victorian obsessions with classifying and collecting, to the conservationists led by E. O. Wilson, it is an odyssey beautifully told.” —New Scientist
+"The history of natural history can rarely have been as succinctly told as in Paul Lawrence Farber's 129-page Finding Order in Nature.
+From the intellectual revolutions of Linnaeus and Darwin through the Victorian obsessions with classifying and collecting, to the conservationists led by E. O. Wilson, it is an odyssey beautifully told." —New Scientist "Farber does an impressive job of demonstrating how practitioners like Linnaeus, Buffon, Saint-Hilaire and Cuvier advanced the field and set the stage for the development of science as we know it today." —Publishers Weekly

-© 2003 Johns Hopkins University Press (eBook): 9780801873546
+© 2003 Johns Hopkins University Press (E-book): 9780801873546

-eBook: 30 kwietnia 2003
+E-book: 30 kwietnia 2003

 Tagi